ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 ![Typical year forecast using the mean as a statistic.]({{ "/assets/typical-year/f5.png" }})

-**How great is that!** Our typical year forecast does a fantastic job of cutting through the variance - modelling our project right in the middle of the high variance estimates we get when taking the traditional, industry standard approaches of using historical price data.
+**How great is that!** Our typical year forecast does a **fantastic job of cutting through the variance** - modelling our project right in the middle of the high variance estimates we get when taking the traditional, industry standard approaches of using historical price data.

 No longer are we slaves to the cruel master of time - as the years go by, our estimation of project economics will stay stable and consistent, rather than varying wildly based on when we are doing our modelling.

+As new price data becomes available, it's possible that our typical year forecast may change (due to both the long term statistics changing, or recent data being more typical), but this will be minor compared to the massive year on year swings we get with the standard industry approaches.

 # Discussion